 A Discovery About a Priceless Roman Artefact

-The Rudge Cup is a enamelled bronze bowl dating from around 130AD.
+The Rudge Cup is an enamelled bronze bowl dating from around 130AD.
 This and two other similar bronze vessels, along with two late-Empire documents, make up the only contemporary references we have for Hadrian’s Wall.

 This makes the Rudge Cup a priceless piece of history.
 The cup depicts the Wall with 7 battlements that can reasonably be equated to forts, as across the top of the bowl are the names of 5 of the western Wall forts.